-The 18th Cambridge Healthtech Institute's (CHI) Annual PepTalk Conference was dedicated to proteins, covering their engineering, production and applications in medicine.
-It comprised 7 parallel tracks: 'Protein Engineering & Development', 'Antibody Therapeutics', 'Innovations in Discovery and Development', 'Formulation & Stability', 'Analytics & Impurities', 'Process Technologies & Purification' and a mixed stream addressing 'Biotherapeutic Expression & Production' and 'Alternative Expression & Products'.
-Approximately 1300 participants attended the various sessions.
+The Cambridge Healthtech Institute's (CHI) 18th Annual PepTalk Conference was dedicated to proteins, covering their engineering, production and applications in medicine.
+It comprised seven parallel tracks: 'Protein Engineering & Development', 'Antibody Therapeutics', 'Innovations in Discovery and Development', 'Formulation & Stability', 'Analytics & Impurities', 'Process Technologies & Purification', and a mixed stream addressing 'Biotherapeutic Expression & Production' and 'Alternative Expression & Products'.
+Approximately 1,300 participants attended the various sessions.
 The event also included so-called 'Buzz Sessions', in which attendees gathered in roundtable discussions to address highly specialized topics.
 Additionally, more than 150 posters were on display, located close to an exhibition with approximately 100 booths of various suppliers for protein research.
-This report will cover the Sixth Antibody-Drug Conjugates conference with the subtitle 'Next-Gen Engineering', which was held as part of the 'Antibody Therapeutics' stream.
+This report covers the 6th Antibody-Drug Conjugates conference with the subtitle 'Next-Gen Engineering', which was held as part of the 'Antibody Therapeutics' stream.